MicrosoftDocs/entra-docs/docs/identity/saas-apps/hpe-aruba-networking-edgeconnect-orchestrator-tutorial.md

 * Click on **Test this application** in Microsoft Entra admin center.
 This will redirect to HPE Aruba Networking EdgeConnect Orchestrator Sign on URL where you can initiate the login flow.

-* Go to HPE Aruba Networking EdgeConnect Orchestrator Sign-on URL directly and initiate the login flow from there.
+* Go to HPE Aruba Networking EdgeConnect Orchestrator Sign on URL directly and initiate the login flow from there.

 #### IDP initiated: